lesliewilson1/Wilson_Leslie_Music_Chart_Capstone/README.md

-# 🎵 Color Chart 🔵🔴🟢
+# 🎵🔵🔴🟢 Color Chart 🔵🔴🟢🎵

+## 📎About
 A full-stack application for managing and displaying music tracks.
 Built with **Express + MongoDB** on the backend and **React + Vite** on the frontend.

 ---
+# 📄 The Process

+I tracked my progress using Jira, and created the idea on a piece of paper (you could say this was my 'wireframe')

-# 📊 Jira Dashboard
+## 📊 Jira Dashboard

 Here’s a look at my Jira dashboard: